-On Carnival Breeze, the ship has the standard complimentary saunas and steam rooms that every Carnival ships offers, and these are located inside the respective men’s and women’s locker rooms.
-However, those who book a Cloud 9 spa stateroom or who purchase access through the spa pass like I did are granted access to the thermal suites and the thalassotherapy pool.
+On Carnival Breeze, the ship features the standard complimentary saunas and steam rooms inside the respective men’s and women’s locker rooms on Deck 12.
+However, those who book a Cloud 9 spa stateroom, or who purchase access through the spa pass like I did, are granted exclusive access to the thermal suites and the thalassotherapy pool on the deck above.

-However, when I did go I absolutely loved it.
-I tried all the suites, and my favorite was the Oriental steam room, mostly because I prefer steam rooms to dry heat and because the Oriental room had two heated chaise loungers as well that were usually unoccupied.
-The two dry heat chambers I found a bit unbearable, and I couldn’t stay in either more than a few minutes.
-But again, I am not one for dry heat anyway.
 I did try the aromatic shower as well, though the nozzles that spray from the sides of the wall weren’t working on our cruise.
-And, perhaps I wasn’t working it properly, but the aromas only worked with cold water, not hot, as that was another button beneath the scents.
+And, perhaps I wasn’t working it properly, but the aromas only worked with cold water, not hot (as that was another button beneath the scents).
 So it seemed you could only take an aromatic cold shower or a scent-less hot one.